carpentries-incubator/julia-novice/_episodes/07-modules.md

 teaching: 30
 exercises: 0
 questions:
-- "Whats the purpose of modules?"
+- "What's the purpose of modules?"
 objectives:
 - "Structure your code using modules"
 - "Use Revise.jl to track changes"